Activities at Karachi Port Trust and Port Qasim

 PORT QASIM

-There are 04 ships at Outer Anchorage of Port Qasim, out of them petroleum product carrier ‘Blue Bird’ & two more container ships, Cap Andreas and Northern Jamboree are expected to take berths at respectively FOTCO and QICT on today 27th May, while three more container ships, Atlantic Ibis, Maersk Valencia and X-Press Kaveri are due to arrive at Port Qasim on Tuesday, 28th May, 2024.
+There are 08 ships at Outer Anchorage of Port Qasim, out of them four ships, Bateleuer, Milaha Raslaffan, Atlantic Ibis and MSC Positano & two more container ships, Maersk Cairo and Express Altair carrying LPG, LNG and Containers are expected to take berths at respectively EVTL, PGPCL and QICT on Wednesday 29th May, while three more container ships, APL Southampton, MSC Lucy and Maersk Seletar are due to arrive at Port Qasim on Thursday, 30th May, 2024.

 Copyright Business Recorder, 2024